bee-san/Polymath/content/posts/1970-01-01-packaging-your-python-project.md

 # Ideas

-Publish each one seperately, and include a pdf containing the full book
+Publish each one seperately, and include a pdf containing the full book.

 Include github actions for these